OniBlossom5/MTG_Collector/README.md

   - collector number (defaults: `collector_number`, case-insensitive)
   - language (defaults: `language`, case-insensitive; optional)
   - foil indicator (defaults: `foil`, case-insensitive) — values expected: `normal`, `foil`, or `etched` (case-insensitive).
 If missing or unrecognized, falls back to `normal`.
+  - quantity (defaults: `quantity`, case-insensitive) — integer specifying how many copies to insert or remove for that row.
+If missing or blank the default is 1.
+If quantity <= 0 the row is skipped.

+Quantity behavior (new)
+- Append mode:
+  - For each CSV row the script fetches the Scryfall JSON once, then inserts N rows into the database where N is the parsed `Quantity` value.
+This creates duplicate DB rows representing each physical copy.
+- Remove mode:
+  - For each CSV row the script attempts to remove up to N matching rows (by set_code, collector_number, lang), stopping early if there are not enough matches.
+Matches are removed starting from the lowest id (first-inserted).

 Usage examples
 - Append newest CSV from Drive folder: